-This article was written by Alex Meyer from his recent trip in Rwanda and Burundi.
+This article was written by Alex Meyer from his recent trip to Rwanda and Burundi.

 This form of tourism allows travelers to learn more about the cultural and historical aspects of the countries they are visiting.
 Yes, they can mingle with the locals through tour local travel experts At this stage, you need a local travel expert who will facilitate this experience in creating an itinerary and putting together all required needs from the ground transportation to their guidance.
 Local knowledge is an important component of this process.

 A life-inspiring trip experience in Rwanda and Burundi

 We finished my 18-day Burundi and Rwanda trip with memorable and positive impressions.

 My wife and I have been on the road to many countries for about 20 years for business or vacation trips but some of them have been highlighted on our travel map with a permanent ink pen.
 When we visit a certain country, our travel wish-list is usually composed of culture, history, and wildlife visits.
 We don’t mind coming back to a site or museum we visited two or three days before to ask questions to understand more.
 To plan trips, travel, and live with locals offers us a life-changing experience and we feel more connected with the country from the tour planning to the on the ground service.